 Appellants thereafter filed a timely notice of appeal.
-In their appeal, appellants raise the following issues: (1) the Department violated Rule 141(b)(2) by omitting all age-indicia other than physical appearance in assessing the apparent age of the decoy; (2) the Department improperly enhanced the penalty; (3) the Department violated appellants' discovery rights; and (4) the Department violated Business and Professions Code § 11512, subdivision (d), by failing to provide a court reporter for the hearing on their discovery motion.
+In their appeal, appellants raise the following issues: (1) The Department erred in its application of Rule 141(b)(2); (2) the Department failed to comply with appellants' discovery request; and (3) the Department failed to provide a court reporter for the hearing on their discovery motion.